|Course coordinator(s)||MSc V Emonds|

 After successful completion of this course students are expected to be able to:

-- workshops in which both lecturing and interactive learning take place in small groups;
+Workshops in which both lecturing and interactive learning take place.
+Activities involve discussions and (two) assignments on: